mikan-mikan/diff-app/README.md

 ## Production

-mainOnce merged into the main branch, the project is automatically deployed by GitHub Actions.
+Once merged into the main branch, the project is automatically deployed by GitHub Actions.<br />
 To generate the sources locally, use the following command:

 ```bash